stanford-policylab/opp/py/data_readme_template.md

   the ~200 entries that look like incorrect entries, i.e. A, 9, 6
 - subject_race is based on the raw column Race and is passed through as raw_race
+- arrest_made is based on raw column `Custodial Arrest Made`, which is passed through as raw_custodial_arrest made; arrest_made true when `Custodial Arrest Made` is true and false when it is false or NA
+- 2018 has only the first 4 months of data

 ## Statewide, VA
 **Data notes**: